Panel Discussion: API Security in DevSecOps. Watch the Recording

 Quality and security are paramount in today's competitive software development environment.
 Shift Left Testing (SLT) empowers organizations to achieve both by incorporating testing activities throughout the development lifecycle.
 By identifying and fixing bugs earlier, organizations streamline development processes, reduce costs, and deliver more secure software.

 Are you ready to see the advantages of Shift Left Testing firsthand?
 Akto provides a comprehensive suite of solutions to help organizations implement SLT effectively.
-Akto's platform offers industry-leading security testing tools, continuous monitoring capabilities, and professional services to assist with deployment and custom security needs.
+Akto's API Security platform offers industry-leading API security testing tools, continuous monitoring capabilities, and professional services to assist with deployment and custom security needs.
 Connect with Akto's experts today and learn how our solutions empower your development team to build secure software with confidence.

 Book a demo now!